mozillazg/ptcpdump/README.md

       --container-id string                          Filter by container id (only TCP and UDP packets are supported) --container-name string                        Filter by container name (only TCP and UDP packets are supported) --containerd-address string                    Address of containerd service (default "/run/containerd/containerd.sock")
-      --context strings                              Specify which context information to include in the output (default [process,parentproc,container,pod])
+      --context strings                              Specify which context information to include in the output (default [process,thread,parentproc,user,container,pod])
       --count                                        Print only on stdout the packet count when reading capture file instead of parsing/printing the packets
       --cri-runtime-address string                   Address of CRI container runtime service (default: uses in order the first successful one of [/var/run/dockershim.sock, /var/run/cri-dockerd.sock, /run/crio/crio.sock, /run/containerd/containerd.sock])
       --delay-before-handle-packet-events duration   Delay some durations before handle packet events